 Keeping up with the latest and greatest tool or channel to get your marketing message out can become overwhelming at times.
-For many marketers, getting a company page set-up on all the main social media sites, sending out a few tweets, posting a some blogs to the website or posting a couple of videos to YouTube is their idea of a successful marketing program.
+For many marketers, getting a company page set-up on all the main social media sites, sending out a few tweets, posting to LinkedIn, publishing some blogs to the website, or posting a couple of videos to YouTube is their idea of a successful marketing program.

 Taking this approach, however, without having a content marketing strategy in place is much like the old Bruce Springsteen song “57 Channels and Nothing On.”
 If you have nothing much to say, no matter how many channels you have going, pretty soon your audience will start to tune you out.